-Xi expanding Shanghai Cooperation Organization: India, Pakistan to join

-ISLAMABAD, June 6 (APP): India and Pakistan will be accepted as members of the Shanghai Cooperation Organization this week at a summit to be attended by President Xi Jinping in Astana, Kazakhstan.
+India, Pakistan are set to become new members of the Beijing-backed security grouping

-The move will make the SCO one of the biggest regional organizations,

-covering about half of the world’s population, China Daily (Beijing) reported on Tuesday.
+in the SCO will make it one of the biggest regional organizations, covering about half of the world’s population.

 Analysts said that while the increase in members may bring a bigger